philippberens/lifespan/analysis.md

-Technical comment on Evidence for a limit to human lifespan
+Supplementary Information for Little Evidence for a Limit to Human Lifespan
 ================
 Philipp Berens and Tom Wallis
 October 11, 2016